-- Refer to matrix for min FICO and Max LTV - Profit and loss covering the most recent previous 12 months valid if the most recent month is dated within 90 days of close completed and reviewed by a Certified Public Accountant, Enrolled Agent, CTEC, Chartered Tax Adviser or Independent Licensed Accountant. - To be reviewed, the appropriate 3rd party must sign and date the Profit and Loss documentation which indicates the accuracy of the profit and loss statement (Unless a preparer signed cover letter or similar document accompanies P&L delivery that specifically states they prepared the P&L provided) The CPA/Licensed Tax Preparer must attest that they have audited the business financial statements or reviewed working papers provided by the borrower as well as attest that they are not affiliated or /associated with the borrower's business if they have not done so somewhere else in the loan file. - o PTIN: A PTIN may be used in the following circumstances - Must have an active website identifying name, and address and
+- Refer to matrix for min FICO and Max LTV - Profit and loss covering the most recent previous 12 months, valid if the most recent month is dated within 90 days of close, completed and reviewed by a Certified Public Accountant, Enrolled Agent, CTEC, Chartered Tax Adviser or Independent Licensed Accountant. - To be reviewed, the appropriate 3rd party must sign and date the Profit and Loss documentation which indicates the accuracy of the profit and loss statement (Unless a preparer signed cover letter or similar document accompanies P&L delivery that specifically states they prepared the P&L provided).
+The CPA/Licensed Tax Preparer must attest that they have audited the business financial statements or reviewed working papers provided by the borrower as well as attest that they are not affiliated or /associated with the borrower's business if they have not done so somewhere else in the loan file.

+o PTIN: A PTIN may be used in the following circumstances

-- Must be able to verify website(google, LinkedIn etc) and identify the business as a tax preparer or similar or - PTIN working seasonally for tax preparer and/or companies such as HR Block, Turbo tax etc are acceptable with documentation supporting seasonal employment such as W2 /paystubs etc. - Proof that the appropriate 3rd party completing the review is duly licensed, or certified Certification, or licensing proof is acceptable if verified by professional services directory, government listing, or other reasonable 3rd party (Certification proven by other reasonable methods may be allowed at underwriter discretion) Proof the business has been in operation for 12 months or greater. - 3rd-party documentation from which the borrower's ownership percentage can be determined - Documents which are not required to list all owners do not meet this requirement - Profit and loss must reasonably reflect the income and expenses of the industry described. - Profit and loss statements not meeting the requirements of this section, or which are suspicious in nature, may require additional verification.
+- Must have an active website identifying name, and address and - Must be able to verify website (google, LinkedIn etc) and identify the business as a tax preparer or similar or - PTIN working seasonally for tax preparer and/or companies such as HR Block, Turbo tax etc are acceptable with documentation supporting seasonal employment such as W2 /paystubs etc..

+Proof that the appropriate 3rd party completing the review is duly licensed, or certified - Certification, or licensing proof is acceptable if verified by professional services directory, government listing, or other reasonable 3rd party (Certification proven by other reasonable methods may be allowed at underwriter discretion).
+Proof the business has been in operation for 12 months or greater.

+3rd-party documentation from which the borrower's ownership percentage can be determined i.e Business License, a signed written statement from a CPA or a Third-Party Tax Preparer, Operating Agreement reflecting borrower as "single member", Articles of Incorporation/Articles of incorporation, etc

+- Documents which are not required to list all owners do not meet this requirement - Profit and loss must reasonably reflect the income and expenses of the industry described. - Profit and loss statements not meeting the requirements of this section, or which are suspicious in nature, may require additional verification.

+WVOE

+Borrowers who have a two year history of employment with the same employer may utilize this program subject to the following:

+- WVOE must be completed on the Fannie Mae Form 1005 sent directly to and received directly from the employer.
+The employment information must be completed by Human Resources, Payroll Department or an Officer of the company.
+Borrowers employed by family members or related individuals are not eligible. - · Paystub, Tax Returns or W2s are not required - One (1) Month Personal Bank Statements are required to support the WVOE.
+The bank statements must reflect deposits from the employer supporting at least 65% of gross wage/salary reflected on the WVOE. - The only eligible source of income is limited to Wage/Salary.
+Supplemental income sources such as commissions or rental income are not permitted. - An internet search of the business is required with documentation to be included in the credit file to support existence of the business - VVOE within 10 days of closing is require

+The following apply when using WVOE only:

+- Minimum FICO 680

+- Primary Residence Only

+- Max LTV 80% for purchase/R&T

+- Max LTV for cash out is 70%

+- 0x30x24 housing history

+- FTHB maximum LTV 70% & 45% DTI

+- No gift funds allowed

-1099 (IRS Form) Only
+1099 (IRS Form) Only: